sethfowler/sethfowler.github.com/source/_posts/2013-09-13-new-in-firefox-26-css-image-orientation.markdown

 require additional work from developers and don't work with images hosted outside of the developer's control.

+Edit: It turns out there *is* one browser that does respect the EXIF orientation tag by default in HTML documents: Mobile Safari.
+(And by extension other browsers on iOS, like Chrome, which use the same underlying engine.)
+This is surprising, since this isn't standards-compliant behavior, and doesn't match what the desktop versions of these browsers do.

 CSS To The Rescue
 -----------------